PixArt-alpha/PixArt-alpha/README.md

 ---
 ## 🚩 **New Features/Updates**
+- ✅ Jan.
+11, 2024. 💥 [PixArt-δ](https://arxiv.org/abs/2401.05252): We are excited to announce the release of the [PixArt-δ](https://arxiv.org/abs/2401.05252) technical report!!!
+This report offers valuable insights into the training of LCM and ControlNet-like modules in Transformer Models.
+Along with the report, we have also released all the training and inference code for LCM & ControlNet [in this repository](https://github.com/PixArt-alpha/PixArt-alpha).
+We encourage you to try them out and warmly welcome any Pull Requests from our users.
+Your contributions and feedback are highly appreciated!
 - ✅ Feb.
 07, 2024. [train_diffusers.py](train_scripts/train_diffusers.py) can directly train with diffusers model and visualize during training.
 - ✅ Jan.
 26, 2024. 💥 All checkpoints of [PixArt-α](https://github.com/PixArt-alpha/PixArt-alpha), including 256px checkpoints are all available here [Download Models](#-download-models).
 - ✅ Jan.
 19, 2024. 💥 [PixArt-δ](https://arxiv.org/abs/2401.05252) ControlNet [app_controlnet.py](app/app_controlnet.py) and [Checkpoint](https://huggingface.co/PixArt-alpha/PixArt-ControlNet/tree/main) is released!!!